naelcodes/mixin-descriptor--Obselete/README.md

   - **`fields`** if set to **`true`**,   the property fields of the **`source`** will be added to that of **`destination`**, and if **`false`**  the property fields of the **`source`** will be excluded.
   - **`methods`**: if set to **`true`**, the property methods of the **`source`** will be added to that of **`destination`**, and if **`false`**  the property methods of the **`source`** will be excluded.
   - By default, **`fields`** and **`methods`** are set to **`true`**
+  - setting must have at least one property either `fields` or `methods`  or both.
   - The **`mixin`**  function throws an error if the other names are used instead of `fields`and **`methods`**